mobie/mobie.github.io/tutorials/explore_a_project.md

 - **[ O ]**  Change the opacity
 - **[ C ]**  Change the color
 - **[ B ]**  Change the brightness settings
+- **[ S ]**  Open the display settings (the options available here will depend on the corresponding display e.g. different options for images vs segmentations).
 - **[ X ]**  Remove from viewer and sources panel

 ...and checkboxes: